MithunKodandera/AirQualityPrediction/README.md

-Air Quality Prediction Using Machine Learning
+# 🌍 Air Quality Prediction Using Machine Learning
-This project analyzes air quality data and builds predictive machine learning models to estimate pollution levels based on factors such as temperature, humidity, PM2.5, PM10, and other environmental indicators.

-The notebook includes:

-Data preprocessing and cleaning

-Exploratory Data Analysis (EDA) with visualizations

-Feature engineering and scaling

-Model training using multiple ML algorithms

-Performance evaluation and comparison

-Final model prediction and insights

-This project demonstrates how machine learning can support environmental monitoring and help forecast critical air quality metrics that impact public health.
+## 📘 Overview
+This project predicts air pollution levels using time-series data from the **UCI Air Quality Dataset**.
+It demonstrates data preprocessing, visualization, forecasting with **Facebook Prophet**, and model evaluation.